 We have a harmonium and loads of percussion instruments available.
 Our kirtans range from the most traditional to improvised kirtan to original kirtans composed by community members to more modern interpretations.

-Attending satsang–a talk or a discussion led by a spiritual teacher–is considered to be one of the fundamental practices within many Indian traditions.
+Attending satsang is a fundamental practice within many Indian traditions.
 Satsang was the primary way in which teachers interacted with groups of people before Westerners invented “the workshop.”
-During satsang, the teacher talks informally on some topic and answers questions.

 By listening repeatedly to discussions and discourses on [spiritual] topics, the path to first-hand knowledge of what has been heard gradually opens out.
-You know, it is as when water uninterruptedly dripping on a stone finally makes a hole in it, and then a flood may suddenly surge through. –Sri Anandamayi MA
+You know, it is as when water uninterruptedly dripping on a stone finally makes a hole in it, and then a flood may suddenly surge through. ~Anandamayi Ma